MitPandya/ProjectManagementBot/BOT.md

 We have used git issues to track all the stories.
 We have also used assigning story points to every issue such that to track what task needs how much effort and time and it is easy to track progress of every team memers as well as overall project.
 We have distributed every tasks amongst every team member in such a way that every team member can contribute towards every technology used in the project let it be bot interaction messaging api or nock mocking api or selenium tests etc.

+#### Task Tracking
+The weekly progress of the project was tracked in the [WORKSHEET.md](https://github.ncsu.edu/dgupta9/ProManBot/blob/master/WORKSHEET.md) file.